ys/ys.github.com/_posts/2013-09-27-it-behaves-like-a-blog-post.markdown

 ---

 As I start to use more and more Rspec, I discovered a pretty neat usage:
 Shared examples.
-They give me a way to generalize some conditions.
+They give me a way to generalize some specs.
 It acts like concerns for my specs.

 I was the kind of guy that copy/paste some generic parts of specs about access to API.